rikkhill/tsrex/design_document.md

 ### Components

 #### Sequencer
+A bunch of data structures for representing a sequence of events.
+Probably the most straightforward part of the whole thing.

 #### Parser
 Similar to a standard regex parser.
 Needs to handle braces and infix operators, and return a sequence of